Asymptotics for Strassen's Optimal Transport Problem: Proof of Theorem

 \subsubsection{Lower Bound}

-Compared to the case of $\alpha<\mathcal{E}(P_{X},P_{Y})$, our proof of the lower bound for the case of $\alpha>\mathcal{E}(P_{X},P_{Y})$ is more complicated.
-This is because for this case, it seems difficult to construct an explicit coupling to attain the lower bound on the exponent.
-In the following proof, we utilize Strassen's dual formula given in \eqref{eq:-1} to derive the lower bound.
+We now prove the direction of ``$\ge$'' in \eqref{eq:LD2}, i.e., $g(\alpha)$ is a lower bound on the left side of \eqref{eq:LD2}.
+Compared to the case of $\alpha<\mathcal{E}(P_{X},P_{Y})$, our proof for the case $\alpha>\mathcal{E}(P_{X},P_{Y})$ is more complicated, especially for the lower bound case.
+This is because for this case, it seems difficult to construct an explicit coupling that asymptotically attains the lower bound on the exponent.
+So, instead, we utilize Strassen's dual formula given in \eqref{eq:nesteddual} to derive the lower bound.

-We first provide a heuristic proof idea for the lower bound.
-For the supremum in \eqref{eq:-1}, it does not change if we restrict $\nu(B^{c})\le\mu(A)$.
+We first provide a heuristic proof idea for the lower bound case.
+For the supremum in \eqref{eq:nesteddual}, it does not change if we restrict $\nu_{n}(B^{c})\le\mu_{n}(A)$.
 That is,